OpenPCM/openpcm-server/README.md

 ### Make the UI plugable
 - Allow others to create plugins that will get data from the server/services
+- Create some template layout that they must follow

 ### MDI (Medical Device Integration) Support
 - Receive physiological data via HL7 and FHIR